scrapy/scrapy/docs/intro/tutorial.rst

 order to use them you must instantiate the desired class with a :class:`~scrapy.http.Response` object.

-You can see selectors as objects that represents nodes in the document structure.
+You can see selectors as objects that represent nodes in the document structure.
 So, the first instantiated selectors are associated to the root node, or the entire document.

 Selectors have three methods (click on the method to see the complete API documentation).

-* :meth:`~scrapy.selector.XPathSelector.x`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.
+* :meth:`~scrapy.selector.XPathSelector.select`: returns a list of selectors, each of them representing the nodes selected by the xpath expression given as argument.

 * :meth:`~scrapy.selector.XPathSelector.extract`: returns a unicode string with the data selected by the XPath selector.

-* :meth:`~scrapy.selector.XPathSelector.re`: returns a list unicode strings extracted by applying the regular expression given as argument.
+* :meth:`~scrapy.selector.XPathSelector.re`: returns a list of unicode strings extracted by applying the regular expression given as argument.